Skip to content

 How to Automatically Start Programs When You Turn On Windows 11

-You can make programs automatically start when Windows 11 boots up by placing shortcuts in a designated Startup folder.
+Programs can automatically start when you turn on Windows 11 by placing shortcuts in the Startup folder.

-The Windows 11 Startup folder is a special location that tells the operating system which applications to launch immediately after you log in.
-This eliminates the need for manual launching of your most-used programs.
+The Windows 11 Startup folder is a special system folder that tells Windows which apps to open right after you log in.

 ⚡ Quick Answer